Towards Understanding the Characteristics of Code Generation Errors Made by Large Language Models: Conclusion

 \section{Conclusion}

-In this paper, we present an empirical study on code generation errors made by large language models.
+This paper presents an empirical study on code generation errors made by LLMs.
 We first derived a taxonomy of LLMs' code generation errors based on six popular LLMs' failure cases on the HumanEval dataset~\cite{chen2021evaluating} through open coding and thematic analysis.
-We labeled a total of 558 errors committed by these code LLMs according to the established taxonomy.
+We labeled a total of 557 errors committed by these LLMs according to the taxonomy.
 We found that these LLMs exhibited different distributions of semantic and syntactic error characteristics.
-We further analyzed these error characteristics from various perspectives, such as prompt complexity and test-pass rate.
-At the end of the paper, we discuss the implications of our study and propose future research opportunities for improving the quality and reliability of code LLMs.
+We further analyzed the bug-fixing effort, the impact of task complexity, and the correlation between test pass rates and different kinds of errors.
+In the end, we discussed the implications of our study and propose future research opportunities for improving the quality and reliability of code LLMs.